newrelic/helm-charts/.github/PULL_REQUEST_TEMPLATE.md

 <!--BEGIN-RELEASE-NOTES-->
 ## 🚀 What's Changed
-* Tell the user about the latest changes in the chart.
+* Tell our customers about the latest changes in the chart.
 <!--END-RELEASE-NOTES-->